 These “ask your doctor” campaigns focused on symptom advertising or disease mongering.

-Dutch law, as in Canada (but not, significantly, in only two countries: the U.S. and New Zealand) prohibits “Direct To Consumer” public advertising of prescription drugs.
+Dutch law, as in Canada (but not, significantly, in only two countries: the U.S. and New Zealand) prohibits “Direct To Consumer” public advertising of prescription drugs such as norco or others.
 You might well wonder why these two countries are the only ones on earth who still permit this marketing practice.

 But merely informing the public about medical conditions and health is still apparently permitted in most countries.
 As long as there are no direct or indirect references to a specific drug, for example, current legislation and regulation in the Netherlands regard these campaigns as “informative”.
 But the Dutch researchers warn that:

 “Any form of influence with the apparent purpose of promoting the prescription, supply or use of a medicine or instigation of the same constitutes advertising.”

 This kind of DTC promotion means that consumers are motivated to visit their physicians, either through the direct “ask your doctor” message or through a self-test.
 Some physicians, however, are concerned that we’re being educated by drug companies attempting to convince us that a common health condition is actually a disease that – of course – needs their expensive brand name pharmaceuticals to treat.